konsfik/Programmable-Digital-Synthesizers/README.md

 ## 1. Monk
 <img src="/_images/1-MONK-images/konsfik-monk-programmable-digital-synthesizer-photo-2.jpg" title="Monk" />

-**Monk** is a very simple instrument.
-It consists of one **Arduino Uno** and six potentiometers.
-The Arduino reads the values of the potentiometers and sends them to PureData via a serial connection over the USB cable.
-The values of the six potentiometers can be used to control your own patch.
-You may also use one of the offered examples.
+**MONK** is a Programmable Digital Synthesizer, made from scratch using Arduino and PureData.
+The Arduino acts as an input device, reading the values of six potentiometers and transfering the values through USB to a computer that runs PureData.
+Inside PureData, these values are passed to parameters that control sound, so the whole setup turns into a musical instrument.
+You may programme your own patches to completely change the MONK’s audio function, or even use it as a controller for other purposes (for example graphics)

 ## 2. HarmonizR
 coming soon!